 The Caligula: Pelagius the Mad certainly lived up to his name.
 He had extreme weight fluctuations and tried to hang himself at the end of a royal ball, among other things.
 When it was determined that he was no longer fit to rule, he was institutionalized, and, shortly before he died, he declared that dying would be illegal.

-There's also glass from which both armour and weaponry can be made which don't shatter on impact with anything.
-This glass is kinda like ebony above as it can be mined and is nothing like the material which shares its name.
+Glass, which can be made into weapons or armor without shattering.
+This glass is similar to ebony above as it can be mined and is nothing like the material which shares its name.
 This is made even more confusing in Hearthfire as actual glass is available to buy from merchants to make windows for your home.
 However, the mineral used to make glass armor and weapons, malachite, is quite real.

 Card-Carrying Villain: Egregiously so in Oblivion.
 Morrowind was much more morally ambiguous, with even the local assassins' guild operating within legal framework and according to a strict honor code.
 There was also less of the trope in Skyrim — Alduin is an example, but the secondary conflict of the civil war is much, much more ambiguous.